The need to get caffeine out of your system can come fast and unexpectedly.

-Let’s look at 8 great ways to fight these side effects and get caffeine out of your system as fast as possible!
+Let’s look at eight great ways to fight these side effects and get caffeine out of your system as fast as possible!

 You may also like to read:

 One of the only real proven methods to counteract caffeine and increase its metabolism is by eating cruciferous vegetables.

-These may sound like a violent type of vegetable that you want no part of, but they actually are some of the most common and healthy ones!
+These may sound like a violent type of vegetable that you want no part of, but they are some of the most common and healthy ones!